avilleret/Gem-wiki/How-to-build-Gem-on-MacOSX-Mavericks.md

 How to build Gem on Mac OS X Mavericks
 ======================================

-This document describe how to build Gem on Mac OS X Maverick (OSX-10.9).
+This document describes how to build Gem on Mac OS X Maverick (OSX-10.9).

 Requirements
 ------------